-If your business has fewer than 50 employees, you may apply to the United States Department of Labor’s (DOL) Wage and Hour Division (WHD) for an exemption from only the emergency paid family and medical leave requirement if meeting the requirement would put the life of your business in jeopardy.
+If your business has fewer than 50 employees, you may apply to the Department of Labor’s Wage and Hour Division (WHD) for an exemption from the emergency paid family and medical leave requirement only if meeting the requirement would put the life of your business in jeopardy.

 For more information about an exemption, please contact the WHD at 1-866-4US-WAGE.

-My business will have to provide leave to employees.
+My business will provide leave to employees.
 What are my employees entitled to?

 Emergency Paid Sick Leave

-- They are caring for a son or daughter because the school or place of care of the son or daughter has been closed, or the childcare provider of such son or daughter is unavailable due to COVID-19 precautions.
+- They are caring for a son or daughter because the school or place of care of the son or daughter has been closed, or the childcare provider of such son or daughter is unavailable, due to COVID-19 precautions; or

 - They are experiencing any other substantially similar condition specified by the secretary of Health and Human Services.